compatibility with the macOS Print System

 Answer - Color Matching!

-panel is giving users access to a feature set that isn't really
+panel in newer drivers is giving users access to a feature set that isn't really

 appropriate when using application color management Further